Auto Parts in Burlington, ON

 Premium Auto Parts in Burlington, On – Here At The Auto Station

 One of the best advantages an Independent Auto Repair shop has to offer the vehicle owner is the ability to access a full selection of automobile parts.
 Your local mechanic is not limited to a any specific supply chain and is free to use nothing but the best parts.
 It's an advantage that has auto manufacturers and dealerships drooling.
 Problem solving parts, lower cost part options, and OE manufactured parts are all options when your independent auto repair expert manages your vehicle maintenance.
 As your trusted mechanic we scour the part options to find the exact part that meets or exceeds your preferences on budget, quality, and warranty coverage.

 What are the aftermarket parts?

 It a common misconception that your Ford F-150 was built at the factory using nothing but exclusive Ford parts.
 Okay, the frame and the engine are probably assembled there but that’s about it.
 Car companies don’t make things like shocks, tire rods, thermostats, alternators, or signal lights.
 Even big-ticket parts like transmissions, drive-lines, and axles are subcontracted out to other firms.
-The modern assembly plant builds cars from supplier parts.
+The modern assembly plant builds cars from a chain of supplier parts.

 Aftermarket parts are most often parts that are bought directly from the firms that originally made them.
 The supply chain is direct and usually results in a much lower cost.
 Same part – much better price.